Benefits of VPN for HIPAA Compliance

 Future changes to HIPAA regulations were hinted at by HHS’ Office for Civil Rights (OCR) director Roger Severino in March 2018.
 These include restitution payments to individuals whose PHI had been disclosed in a breach, removal of the requirement to store forms acknowledging receipt of Privacy Notices, and clarification of what are considered “good faith” disclosures when a patient is incapacitated.

 Tasked with choosing the best way to store, access and back up electronic protected health information, many healthcare technology companies and providers are looking at cloud computing.
-Cloud-based VPN technology is a great choice in comparison to traditional hardware-based solutions, as it offers scalability, affordability and increased compatibility with cloud storage environments.
+Cloud-based Virtual Private Network (VPN) technology is a great choice in comparison to traditional hardware-based solutions, as it offers scalability, affordability and increased compatibility with cloud storage environments.
 But remember, the cloud-based security service you choose must be SOC 2 and ISO 27001-compliant and have signed multiple HIPAA BAAs.
-With these checks in place, a VPN can offer a highly effective solution for any organizations’ HIPAA compliance needs.
+With these checks in place, a Virtual Private Network (VPN) can offer a highly effective solution for any organizations’ HIPAA compliance needs.

 About the author: